QAPL 2012 - Final Programme

 Henri Hansen and Mark Timmer

-Why Confluence is More Powerful than Ample Sets in Probabilistic and Non-Probabilistic Branching Time (Presentation only)
+Why Confluence is More Powerful than Ample Sets in Probabilistic and

 Abstract